-Line sets function much like our arteries.
-Arteries connect vital organs in our body to help make life possible and we know that we would experience health issues with too low or too high of a blood pressure, or worse a leak!
+Mini split line sets function much like our arteries.
+Arteries connect vital organs in our body to help make life possible, and we would experience health issues with too low or too high of a blood pressure, or worse a leak!

-Here’s what you need to know when choosing a line-set for a healthy mini-split system.
+Here’s what you need to know when choosing a refrigerant line set for a healthy mini-split system.

-A line set is simply a pair of copper tubes that connects a condenser to an evaporator.
+A refrigerant line set is simply a pair of copper tubes that connect a condenser to an evaporator.
+If you're not sure what those parts are, read our Air Conditioning 101 Guide.
 In the case of a mini-split system, the line set connects the indoor and outdoor units together, where the outdoor unit (condenser) supplies the indoor unit (evaporator) with refrigerant.

 You'll notice in these sets that one line is larger than the other.
 That's because the smaller tube, the liquid or discharge line, carries dense liquid refrigerant to the evaporator where it can absorb heat.
-The larger tube, called the suction line, carries lighter gaseous refrigerant back to the condenser where the heat can be rejected.
+The larger tube, called the suction line, carries lighter, gaseous refrigerant back to the condenser where the heat can be ejected.

 The refrigerant and vapor in the lines is continually recirculated in a loop to provide either heating or cooling depending on the direction of the flow.
 If your system has a heat pump feature, the flow is simply reversed to provide heating.

 Single-Zone vs Multi-Zone Line Sets